 “We created an opportunity zone prospectus for a multi-use building in their downtown, a housing analysis and recommendations to increase their stock of new builds while also rehabilitating current homes, and a marketing plan for how to promote the OZ prospectus to potential investors as well as tools to promote themselves as a community.”

 Grubb’s relationship with Atlas Community Studios began during her time as a Clinton School student when she accepted a fellowship with the organization, then known as McClure Placemaking.
 She helped to develop a placemaking roadmap for the City of Cabot, Arkansas.
-Her work served as an action plan to gather ideas from the people of Cabot on the future of their community, and compile strategies to execute those ideas.
+Her work served as an action plan to gather ideas from the people of Cabot on the future of their community and compile strategies to execute those ideas.

 She was introduced to McClure Placemaking through a Clinton School Speaker Series event in October 2018.
 Alex Holland, who was then a Lead Community Placemaker with McClure Placemaking and is now Vice President for Atlas Community Studios, spoke on her work with McClure and previous efforts with the Delta Creative Placemaking Initiative.

-Grubb’s tenure at the Clinton School also included field service projects with Our House Shelter, Cidades Sem Fome in São Paulo, Brazil.
+Grubb’s tenure at the Clinton School also included field service projects with Our House Shelter, and Cidades Sem Fome in São Paulo, Brazil.
 She was awarded a Boren Fellowship to study Portuguese at Pontifícia Universidade Católica de Minas Gerais in São Paulo.

 Responses